Hispanic Football Hall of Fame: History

 On September 17, 2025, the Hispanic Football Hall of Fame was announced by Pro Football Hall of Fame member Anthony Muñoz and two-time NFL Coach of the Year Ron Rivera.
 The pair served as founding board members, while the selection committee includes NFL Network vice president Sandy Núñez, Judy Battista, Rolando Cantú, Paul Gutierrez, Brandon Huffman, Moisés Linares, Alex Marvez, Armando Salguero, and John Sutcliffe.
 Along with inductees into the hall, awards will be handed out for Professional, College, and High School Player of the Year.
 It operates as a 501(c)(3) organization.

 "Football has always been a sport that unites people from all backgrounds," said Rivera, who is of Puerto Rican descent.
 "The Hispanic Football Hall of Fame gives us an opportunity to tell the stories of incredible people who not only achieved greatness on the field but also opened doors and inspired countless young people in our communities."
 Muñoz, who is of Mexican descent, stated that he was "proud to help create a platform that recognizes Hispanic excellence in football and encourages future generations to chase their dreams, knowing that their heritage is a strength and part of what makes the game so powerful."

-The following month, the HSHOF announced the inaugural watchlist for the Hispanic College Football Player of the Year award:
+In October 2025, the HFHOF announced the inaugural watchlist for the Hispanic College Football Player of the Year award: